 10 Facts About the Declaration of Independence

-4. Thomas Jefferson didn’t solely write the Declaration of Independence
+4. Thomas Jefferson didn’t write the Declaration of Independence alone.

-8. It was written for a reason besides just to announce our independence
+8. It was written for a reason besides announcing our independence.

 June 24, 1826, Monticello

 Written in his final letter